TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

-# How to Import Data from Hive Table into SnappyData Table
+# How to Import Data from Hive Table into TIBCO ComputeDB Table

-Using a Snappy session, you can read an existing hive tables that are defined in an external hive catalog, use hive tables as external tables from SnappySession for queries, including joins with tables defined in SnappyData catalog,  and also define new Hive table or view to be stored in external hive catalog.
+Using a Snappy session, you can read an existing hive tables that are defined in an external hive catalog, use hive tables as external tables from SnappySession for queries, including joins with tables defined in TIBCO ComputeDB catalog,  and also define new Hive table or view to be stored in external hive catalog.
 Using a SnappySession, you can also define a new hive table or view to be stored in an external hive catalog.

 When working with Hive, one must instantiate Snappy session with Hive support, including connectivity to a persistent Hive metastore, support for Hive serdes, and Hive user-defined functions.